Geeks-Solutions/nuxt-sections/README.md

 - The static wysiwyg component uses the globalFileUpload function of media by default.
 - To use the globalFileUpload function of media, you need to call the function and pass the base64 file to it and the old media ID.
 - Import globalFileUpload from "@geeks.solutions/nuxt-sections/lib/src/utils"
+- To link the uploaded media to your content settings must be sent as an array and the media key which is `media` in the below example should match the field name that is set when creating your static section type
+- media should also be sent as an array, and it is required to have `media_id` key and its value coming from id returned by the globalFileUpload function

 ````js
 import {globalFileUpload} from "@geeks.solutions/nuxt-sections/lib/src/utils";